#MeToo! Vinita Nanda To Alok Nath: Show Some Remorse, Sign Of Repentance & I’ll Forgive You!

 - 5 Best Short And Safe Investments In India

 A month ago, the writer Vinita Nanda had accused the veteran Bollywood actor Alok Nath of raping her 19 years ago!
 She had shared the traumatic incident on her Facebook page with a long post.
 After which, many women accused him of harassment and inappropriate behaviour.
 On October 17, 2018, Vinita had filed a police complaint against the actor.
-Recently, the actor was expelled from Cine & TV Artistes' Association (CINTAA) and also an FIR was filed against the actor in rape case.
+Recently, the actor was expelled from Cine & TV Artistes' Association (CINTAA) and also an FIR was filed against the actor in the rape case.

-Vinita has now reacted to the case.
-She says that she is not taking any revenge.
-She wants the actor to show some 'remorse', 'repentance', so that she knows that he will never violate other woman again.
+Vinita has now opened up regarding the same.
+She says that she is not taking revenge.
+She wants the actor to show some 'remorse', 'repentance', so that she knows that he will never violate another woman again.
 She adds that she is ready to forgive him if he apologises!

 Vinita Is Ready To Forgive Alok!